 Central School, located in Lemoore, takes pride in its diverse student population comprised of grades pre-kindergarten through eight.
 Students are encouraged to meet the challenges of the present in order to succeed in the future.
 The cooperative efforts that are exemplified by the staff, students, parents, and community help to ensure the best possible learning environment for the students at Central School.
 Students are encouraged to reach their highest potential and present themselves in a positive manner.

-During the 2012-13 school year, 346 students were enrolled, including 8.7% in special education, 69.9% enrolled in the Free and Reduced-Price Meal program, 9.4% qualifying for English Language support and 3.5% in Migrant Education.
-Central School achieved a 2013 Academic Performance Index (API) score of 676.
+During the 2013-14 school year, 330 students were enrolled, including 9.7% in special education, 55.8% enrolled in the Free and Reduced-Price Meal program, and 15.5% qualifying for English Language support.